Sonata for clarinet and bassoon: Structure

 This sonata is close in clarity and precision to that for two clarinets composed four years earlier.

 Reception and legacy

-The sonata was premiered by the clarinettist Louis Cahuzac at the Théâtre des Champs-Élysées in Paris on 4 January 1923 at a Satie-Poulenc concert organized by Jean Wiener.
 From its creation, critiques were positive, especially those of Charles Koechlin, which Poulenc reports in one of his letters.
 He specifies that his master very much liked his "stuffs, which he found very well written.
 That is essential."
 Biographer Henri Hell found that the two pieces written the same year were "acid and tender, well written for wind instruments, they had all the quality of the sonata for two clarinets, contemporary of the Trois mouvements perpétuels".